 Investing activities section of statement of cash flows

-Investing activities section is the second section of the statement of cash flows that reports the cash flows arising from the sale and acquisition of long term assets and investments.
-It typically involves the movement of cash on account of following activities:
+The investing activities section is the second section of the statement of cash flows that reports the cash flows arising from the sale and acquisition of long-term assets and investments.
+It typically involves the movement of cash on account of the following activities:

-The acquisition or sale of long term assets and investments during a period can be determined by making an analysis of opening and closing balances from comparative balance sheet.
-An addition in the balance of an asset indicates that the company has acquired or constructed an asset during the period.
-A reduction, on the other hand, indicates that the asset has been sold during the period.
-Such acquisitions and sales are known as investing activities and the rest of this article explains how inflows and outflows of cash caused by such activities is reported in the statement of cash flows.
+The acquisition or sale of long-term assets and investments during a specific period can be determined by analyzing their opening and closing balances.
+A comparative balance sheet can be used for this purpose.
+An increase in the balance of a long-term asset indicates that the company has acquired or constructed the asset during the period.
+A reduction, on the other hand, signifies that the asset has been sold during the period.
+Such acquisitions and sales of long-term or fixed assets are known as investing activities.
+The rest of this article explains how inflows and outflows of cash caused by such activities are computed and reported in the statement of cash flows.

 Contents: